This is UEA

 We aim to inspire connected thinking and this is evident in our interdisciplinary approach to teaching and learning.
 We call it Thinking Without Borders.
 In fact, more than 82% of our research is rated as world-leading or internationally excellent in the most recent UK Government’s Research Excellence Framework (REF) 2014.

 UEA sits in the heart of one of Europe’s largest collaborative research sites - Norwich Research Park.
 This unique park brings together the talents and expertise of Europe’s leading centres for research in food, health and the environment.
-Norwich Research Park includes the John Innes Centre, specialist in plant science, genetics and microbiology, and the Earlham Institute where biotechnology and computational science are being used to tackle some of today’s most challenging biological questions.
+Norwich Research Park includes the John Innes Centre, specialists in plant science, genetics and microbiology, the Quadram Institute, committed to researching links between food science, gut biology and human health and disease, Earlham Institute where biotechnology and computational science are being used to tackle some of today's most ambitious biological questions, and The Sainsbury Laboratory where plant-microbe interactions are undertaken.
+There is also the Norfolk and Norwich University Hospital, a regional referral centre for many conditions and specialisms including cancer and musculoskeletal diseases.

 This is a thriving community